VISITS SUSPENDED UNTIL FURTHER NOTICE

 Can I make a group booking?

 A visit to the Great Bustard site is very popular with natural history, Wildlife Trusts, RSPB and other interest groups.
-We ask for full payment by cheque in advance for group bookings.

 Can I turn up and hope to join a tour?

 We ask that all guided tours are be pre-arranged as we are on Ministry of Defence owned land and planned trips are essential.